SOPX vs

 Rollout model Self-serve.
 Sign up at sopx.io, no sales call required, and publish your first SOP the same day.
 Demo-gated.
 Book a call to get started.
 Implementation services and professional content migration available at additional cost.

-Best fit company size 20 to 250 employees.
+Best fit company size 20 to 300 employees.
 SMBs and mid-market operations teams that need fast deployment without enterprise overhead.
 Mid-market to large enterprise.
 Customers include 3M, Caterpillar, General Mills, Ball Corporation, and Costa Farms across 100+ facilities.
+Well reviewed (about 4.4/5 on G2 and Capterra, 2026) and recognized by Gartner and Frost & Sullivan in 2025.

 Pricing model